 - File articles of corporation: there will be a fee for this that ranges widely from state to state.
 This is where you will need to provide your name and address, list of directors, and contact information for the agent handling the forms.

 - Create bylaws: your corporate bylaws will dictate rules and rights for every member of your corporation, from directors to participants.
-There are a host of resources for drafting these, so you won’t have to start from scratch!
+There are a host of free templates for drafting these, so you won’t have to start from scratch!

 - Hold your first meeting and record the minutes: bring your directors together, commence your initial meeting, and keep a record of everything said and done.
 Minutes are essential to legitimizing corporate decisions and appointments.

-- Acquire an EID: this stands for Employer identification number, and is in essence the Social Security Number for your corporation.
+- Acquire an EIN: this stands for Employer Identification Number, and is in essence the Social Security Number for your corporation.
 You’ll need it to file taxes, open a company bank account, and to file for several types of licenses and loans.
 When applying, you will name a responsible party: this will be the individual who is your corporation’s primary contact with the IRS.

 - Obtain appropriate permits and licenses: depending on your state, you may need to apply for several different permits and licenses to operate.